ChristianHering/Thermostat/README.md

   * A [TMP117 Temperature Sensor](https://www.ti.com/product/TMP117) if you want local temperature readings
   * Some patience, as this repository isn't really intended for public use.
 (There may be unnoticed bugs/random rough edges)

+In order to cross comile this from windows to your raspberry pi, you'll have to run the following commands before building:

+  * `set GOOS=linux`
+  * `set GOARCH=arm`
+  * `set GOARM=5`

+Then, build the project.

+  * `go build ./`

+Simply upload everything to your raspberry pi, and you're done!

+PS- You may want to add the binary to crontab/similar, so it runs on startup.

 Contributing
 ------------